MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.hosting.desktopwindowxamlsource/nn-microsoft-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative.md

 ## -description

-Provides members you can use to attach a [IDesktopWindowXamlSourceNative](nn-microsoft-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative.md) object that hosts a WinRT XAML control to a parent UI element in your desktop app.
+Provides members you can use to attach an [IDesktopWindowXamlSourceNative](nn-microsoft-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative.md) object that hosts a WinRT XAML control to a parent UI element in your desktop app.

 ## -remarks